evanmschultz/dev_hylladb/hylladb/hyql/HyQl.md

 **Library**: The foundational layer, serving as the primary directory of the database.

-**Sections**: These are akin to sections in a library, eg. Sciences, and then Physics.
+**Sections**: These are akin to sections in a library, e.g., Sciences, and then Physics.
 Yet, can also represent a specific 'bookcase' within a 'section' of a library.
 This allows for the organization of data in a structured yet flexible manner while allowing for fast read/write speeds, only dependent upon your system's I/O constraints.

-**Shelves**: Resembling individual shelves, drawers, containers, or even books themselves, these shelve files hold data, be it flat or nested dictionaries.
-If your needs best fit it, you can forgo any use of 'sections' and simply store all your data in 'shelves' the 'library' directory, while still keeping a nested structure.
+**Shelves**: Resembling individual shelves, drawers, containers, or even books themselves, these shelf files hold data, be it flat or nested dictionaries.
+If your needs best fit it, you can forgo any use of 'sections' and simply store all your data in 'shelves' in the 'library' directory, while still keeping a nested structure.
 Keep in mind this would be even more constrained by your system's I/O capabilities as more data would need to be serialized/deserialized upon each read/write.

 The architecture of HyllaDB, coupled with the intuitive navigation provided by HyQL's path strings, allows for swift and efficient data access and manipulation.
 This design not only facilitates ease of use but also optimizes lookup speeds, making data retrieval exceptionally fast.